-The electronic ignition system in a gas furnace is a modern development that allows more reliable performance than standing pilot furnaces, provides energy savings and contributes to better furnace efficiency.
+The electronic ignition system in a gas furnace is a modern development that provides more reliable performance than a standing pilot system, offering energy savings through better furnace efficiency.
 There are two basic types of electronic ignition systems:

-The intermittent pilot system uses an electronically controlled high voltage electrical spark to ignite the gas pilot and then subsequently the main burners when the thermostat calls for heat.
+- An intermittent pilot system uses an electronically controlled high-voltage electric spark to ignite a pilot light—and subsequently the main burners—when the thermostat calls for heat.

-The hot surface ignition system uses an electronically controlled resistance heating element, not unlike a light bulb filament (and shown in the photo above), to ignite the gas burner.
+- A hot surface ignition system uses an electronically controlled resistance heating element, not unlike a light bulb filament, to ignite the gas burner.

 Types of Electronic Ignition Furnaces